 A few months ago, I would never have considered renting my car out to a stranger.
 I couldn’t imagine being without it, and also didn’t like the idea of someone else driving it.
 Eating in it.
 Maybe parking it too close to another car in a parking lot.
-But, fast forward to now.
-When I work from home and seldom leave the house.
+But, fast forward to now, in the post shelter-in-place world, where I work from home and seldom need to drive anywhere.

 Making payments on something I’m not using suddenly seems like a lot.
-So the thought of renting my car out and making a few hundred dollars a month suddenly has some appeal.
+So the thought of renting my car out and making a few hundred dollars a month definitelyhas some appeal.

 So you list your car, set your price, and strangers rent your car via the Turo app.
 What could possibly go wrong?